-The outputs generated under the specific prompt as shown in Figure 4.6, were more structured and protocol-focused, closely reflecting the authoritative CIS Benchmark excerpts that had been provided.
+The outputs generated under the specific prompt as shown in Figure 6, were more structured and protocol-focused, closely reflecting the authoritative CIS Benchmark excerpts that had been provided.
 Responses were generally presented in a systematic checklist style, with clear divisions between correctly configured elements, detected issues and suggested fixes.
 Each item was described with a brief explanation of the security implication and a remediation step, creating outputs that resembled the format of a professional compliance audit.
 Although the prompt explicitly instructed the model to provide a binary statement of overall compliance, this was not consistently included across all outputs.
 Nevertheless, the structure and tone of the responses were more precise, formal and directly tied to benchmark requirements, showing a stronger alignment with the expectations of a standards-driven assessment.

 However, analysis of GPT’s cited references shows that it did not exclusively rely on the CIS Benchmarks even when they were explicitly attached.
 As shown in Table 15, three configurations from each protocol were sampled (12 samples total), and GPT’s references recorded.
 CIS had been referenced in all 12 configurations and Cisco in 11 of them which were the most commonly referenced, followed by NIST with 8 references, real-world application sources with 4 and DIS STIG guidelines referenced 2 times.
 This demonstrates that although the prompt specifically instructed GPT to use the CIS Benchmarks, it continued to integrate information from a range of external sources.
-While Cisco and CIS remained dominant, the presence of other frameworks such as NIST and DISA STIG suggests that the model blended attaches standards with embedded training data, which may partly explain its inconsistent application of certain rules.
+While Cisco and CIS remained dominant, the presence of other frameworks such as NIST and DISA STIG suggests that the model blended attached standards with embedded training data, which may partly explain its inconsistent application of certain rules.